gagle/nx-check-changes/README.md

 - **not-affected**: _string_

   Whether or not code changes affect the apps or libs.
-Values: `'true'` or `'false'`
+Values: `'true'` or `'false'`.

 <br/>